 When in doubt, check to see if your vacuum of choice comes equipped with a HEPA bag or filter.
 This means that it can remove at least 99.97 percent of allergens found in your home, including mold, dander, and dust.
 If it comes with a certification from the Asthma and Allergy Foundation of America, all the better.
 Some models don't feature HEPA filters exactly, but nonetheless have sophisticated filtration systems that are designed for a similar degree of efficiency.

 Bagless vacuums are generally the less expensive option over time, because they don't require new replacement bags on a regular basis.
 Though they come with this additional expense, bagged vacuums may offer a level of security for allergy sufferers that bagless models cannot.
-Specifically, they keep dirt and dust contained and safely sealed away, even when the time comes to throw away and replace the bag.
-If you're concerned about cleaning out your new vacuum and potentially rereleasing allergens into your home, a bagged vacuum will give you some much-needed peace of mind.
+"Bagged vacuums are extremely hygienic and securely trap dirt and debris," Melissa Witulski, brand standards manager at Merry Maids, explains.
+All that dust and dander stays safely sealed away, even when the time comes to throw away and replace the bag.
+If you're concerned about cleaning out your new vacuum and potentially re-releasing allergens into your home, a bagged vacuum will give you some much-needed peace of mind.